Mizo name: Western order names

 Particular for those who live in mixed communities with other ethnic groups, Mizo traditional names can face shortcomings both in pronunciation and writing.
 For universality some people have adopted multiple-part names, usually using first foreign names, Mizo traditional name as the middle names and clan names as surnames.
 A linguist, Lalrinmuani Kingbawl experienced identity issues among other people for her name is too long and difficult to pronounce for non-Mizo people; she adopted "Rebecca" as the first name and writes as "Rebecca L. Kingbawl".
 Some Mizo Indian Administrative Service officers are Robert Lalchungnunga Chongthu, Christina Zothanpari Chongthu and Grace Lalrindiki Pachuau.
 Joy Lalkrawspari Pachuau, professor of history at Jawaharlal Nehru University and winner of the 2014 Mizo Award, officially writes her name as "Joy L.K.
 Pachuau".

 Marital names

 Adopting one's husband's surname is a common practice in most Indian cultures.
 However, the Mizo people normally never change their maiden names.
-A rare instance is Lalthantluangi Khiangte ("Khiangte" is a clan name) who be came the first Mizo woman to qualify for the IAS in 1979; after her marriage she adopted her husband's clan name and became "L. Tochhawng" (variant "L. Tochhong").
+A rare instance is Lalthantluangi Khiangte ("Khiangte" is a clan name) who became the first Mizo woman to qualify for the IAS in 1979; after her marriage she adopted her husband's clan name and became "L. Tochhawng" (variant "L. Tochhong").